Gaise Baba

-Gaise Baba (born 5 August 1986 in Akinade Ibuoye) is a Nigerian singer, songwriter, and culture architect.
+Gaise Baba (born 5 August 1986 as Akinade Ibuoye) is a Nigerian singer, songwriter, and culture architect.
 His music blends Gospel music with Afrobeats, and urban contemporary styles.

 Early life and education

 Gaise Baba studied Economics at Obafemi Awolowo University and later completed a program in Music Business at Berklee College of Music.

 Career

 Gaise Baba released his debut album, Gaisebaba, in 2011.
 The album featured lyrics in English, Yoruba, and Nigerian Pidgin, and introduced his fusion-based style with Afrobeat and gospel influences.
 His second album, A Decade After, was released in 2022 and has been described as more reflective, focusing on personal and social themes.